microsoft/DynamicTelemetry/docs/docs/index.md

 architectural components that, when used together, bring the peace and calm of local debugging into the distributed cloud.

-Before diving into the overall architecture, let\'s watch a quick demonstration that will showcase the end-to-end workflow.
+Before diving into the overall architecture, let's watch a quick demonstration that will showcase the end-to-end workflow.

 In this high-level demonstration, we've added DynamicTelemetry to